 15. Overbudget.
 This is a fun way to get extra money.
 We may budget $300 for groceries every two weeks, but I will do what I can to keep my shopping way under this amount.
 Then, I take anything left over at the end of that two weeks and save it (you could use it towards your debt).
-This is actually a fun way to challenge yourself to see how little you can actually spend!
+It’s a fun way to challenge yourself to see how little you can spend!

 17. Skip the evening movies.
-If you love to visit the movies as your form of entertainment and just can’t give that up, hit the matinee instead!
+If you love to visit the movies, try the matinee instead!
 You can usually pay less by catching the afternoon show.
-Make sure you pass on the snacks too, as those can add up quickly!
+Make sure you pass on the snacks, too, as those can add up quickly!

-These are ideas which do not work for everyone, but definitely have worked to help others get out of debt very quickly!
+These are ideas that do not work for everyone but have worked to help others get out of debt very quickly!